kyverno/website/content/en/docs/Writing policies/external-data-sources.md

 kubectl api-versions | grep apps
 ```

 The output of this will be `apps/v1`.
-Older versions of Kubernetes (prior to 1.18) will also show `apps/v1beta2`.

 {{% /alert %}}